-ADHD Assessment
+Online ADHD Assessment

-• The most Comprehensive ADHD online test
+• Comprehensive Online ADHD Assessment

 • Backed up by over 43 research papers

-• Get your personalised action plan
+• Personalised action plan

-ADHD Diagnosis
+Adult ADHD Diagnosis A Nuanced Approach

 Under current guidelines, a diagnosis of ADHD in adults cannot be confirmed unless the symptoms have been present since childhood.
-Our test will ask about your present and past symptoms current symptoms alone aren't insufficient.
+Our ADHD test will ask about your present and past symptoms as current symptoms alone aren't insufficient.

 AI algorithms can be trained to detect subtle symptoms that may be missed by human clinicians, leading to more accurate diagnoses.
 This can increase the accuracy of the test and reduce the number of false positives or negatives.
+AI can analyse and adapt the test quickly and accurately to identify patterns and markers associated with ADHD, way more efficiently than traditional methods.

 Comorbities

-It's important to be aware of these related conditions as they can often impact the
+It's important to be aware of these related conditions as they can often impact the severity of ADHD symptoms and treatment options.

 FAQ